 And the Model 3 will greet the world pretty soon, too: following the promise of a March debut, Tesla CEO Elon Musk today confirmed that the new car will be revealed on 31 March.
 And it's still on track to hit the market sometime in 2017.

-Tesla surely wouldn't mind having a mass-market car available, either: the company lost about US$889 million over the last year as it pushes ahead with research and development while gradually producing more Model S and Model X vehicles to meet demand.
+Tesla surely wouldn't mind having a mass-market car available, either: the company lost about US$889 million (about £611 million) over the last year as it pushes ahead with research and development while gradually producing more Model S and Model X vehicles to meet demand.
 Still, Tesla sees strong days ahead, and as The Verge points out, its stock surged tonight even after the loss report.